40 Things You Might Not Know About GIAF

 25. Daniel Lanois, Nile Rodgers and T-Bone Burnett, three of the greatest living music producers, have all played the Festival.

-26. Galway International Arts Festival’s theatre productions and co-productions have received 11 national and international theatre awards from 28 nominations for its work from 2011-2016.
+26. Between 2011 and 2016, Galway International Arts Festival’s theatre productions and co-productions received 11 national and international theatre awards from 28 nominations.

 27. The first GIAF theatre production was a co-production with Macnas of Patrick McCabe’s The Dead School.